wrightng/VMwareExplore/README.md

 Clone the repository to a folder on a Windows machine, terraform must have been installed previously and be in the PATH environment variable and internet access needs to be available for initialisation of the terraform provider.

 Windows Powershell is not supprted due to certificate handling issues.
+The powershell module "Poshstache" is required for moustache functionality

 Create a powershell credential object i.e. $Creds = Get-Credential